-RCHSS is moving to a framework of sustainable course design in which faculty develop and have approved fully online course shells that they may then use in various formats and teaching modalities (i.e., online asynchronous, online synchronous, hybrid, and/or face to face).
+KSU utilizes sustainable course design, in which faculty develop and have approved fully online course shells that they may then use in various formats and teaching modalities (i.e., online asynchronous, online synchronous, hybrid, and/or face to face).
 This process recognizes that it is the faculty in each of the departments and schools who are best positioned to design the courses and instructional materials for our students and determine how to best organize each of their individual courses, thereby making the pedagogical decisions for their own instruction within the various disciplines across the college.
-The college will continue to tap into the resources and expertise among our faculty with respect to best practices in both online and face-to-face instruction.
-The college will also expand training opportunities for sustainable course design and innovative strategies in online instruction.

 All online courses will go through a review process using the KSU Course Quality Checklist.
 Sections A and B are required to be fully satisfied.
 Sections and A and B are comprised of the federally mandated requirements.